iopipe/iopipe-go/README.md

 ```

 And the `lambdacontext.LambdaContext` will be embedded in `context`.
 In addition to this, `iopipe.FromContext()` also
-attaches `context.iopipe` which exposes methods to instrument your functions.
+attaches `context.IOpipe` which exposes methods to instrument your functions.
 See the sections below for examples.

 ### Custom Metrics